simwrapper/simwrapper-python-tools/README.md

 - Install using `pip install simwrapper`
 - To upgrade to the latest version, `pip install --upgrade simwrapper`

-This package includes an embedded copy of the Javascript code from the SimWrapper javascript project, available separately at https://github.com/simwrapper/simwrapper.
+This package includes an embedded copy of the Javascript code from the SimWrapper project, available separately at https://github.com/simwrapper/simwrapper.
 That code is under the identical GNU GPL V3 and is embedded here with explicit permission of the author.